bujianbusan123-alt/Molecular-generation/README.md

 3. generated plenty of novel molecules, <br />
 4. filtering the invalid and repeated molecules using scripts.
 # Machine learning methods
-Classification models were trained by Scikit-learn except XGBoost<br />
+Classification models were trained by Scikit-learn except XGBoost,<br />
 the features for machine learning models are obatined by python get_functional_group_features.py,<br />
 you can also define some important physical descriptors on the bulk and interface.